 Like many creative people, David used to think that business was a ‘dirty word’ and was likely to corrupt his good intentions to change the world for the better through his community projects and creative endeavours.
 However, through his direct experience of setting up and managing community and creative enterprises, he learnt that we can use business techniques for our own purposes.
-We can adapt business methods to help us become more successful in a way that fits with our values and objectives.
-In other words, by combining our creative talent with smart business thinking, we don’t have to be controlled by conventional business logic – we can be more in control of our own enterprises to achieve success in our own terms.
+David inspires and helps creative people to adapt business methods to help them become more successful in a way that fits with their values and objectives.
+In other words, by combining our creative talent with smart business thinking, David says that we don’t have to be controlled by conventional business logic – we can be more in control of our own enterprises to achieve success in our own terms.

 As product designer Ilsa Parry says: “David sees business as an opportunity to be grasped by creatives and not to be feared.”

 David tells his story in his own words…